abelgacem/topix-jk-site-it/docs/list/topix/README.md

 - The codebase is managed with `Git`.

 ## Documentation Framework
-- Choose a documentation framework among:
+- Choose a documentation framework from:
   - `Hugo`
   - `Jekyll`
   - `Docusaurus`

 ## Documentation Model
 - Organize documentation using the following objects:
-  - `Domain`:    the documentation is subdivided into domains and subdomains (eg. Math, IT, physics, psychology, history, etc).
+  - `Domain`: The documentation is subdivided into domains and subdomains (e.g., Math, IT, Physics, Psychology, History, etc.).
-  - `Subdomain`: A specific subdivision of a domain that covers related topics.
+  - `Subdomain`: A specific subdivision of a domain covering related topics.
   - `Topic`: Individual subjects within a subdomain.
-  - `List`:      A collection of related items or topics, possibly categorized by relevance or purpose.
+  - `List`: A collection of related items or topics, categorized by relevance or purpose.
   - `Whatis`: Definitions and explanations of terms or concepts.
-  - `Howto`:     Step-by-step guides or instructions for completing specific tasks.
+  - `Howto`: Step-by-step guides for completing specific tasks.

 ## Codebase Organization
-- Ensure the codebase clearly reflects these objects for intuitive organization and access.
+- Ensure the codebase reflects these objects for intuitive organization and access.

 ## Documentation Language
-- Use `Markdown` to write the documentation, it allow to use:
+- Use `Markdown` to write the documentation, allowing the use of:
   - `LaTeX`: For mathematical and scientific expressions.
   - `Mermaid`: For creating diagrams and flowcharts.